 Have you been injured at work in Houston, TX?
 You may be entitled to benefits for your medical expenses and lost wages.
 Workers injured on the job may be entitled to workers’ compensation and/or damages through a personal injury lawsuit in Texas.
-Attorney Brian White Personal Injury Lawyers is here to help you fight for the full compensation you deserve.
+Attorney Brian White & Associates, P.C. is here to help you fight for the full compensation you deserve.

 We have more than 45 years of combined legal experience we put to work for you.
-Contact our law firm for a free consultation with an experienced Houston workplace injury lawyer who will help you protect your rights and build a case for compensation.
+Contact our law firm for a free consultation, give us a call at (713) 224-4878 and speak with an experienced Houston workplace injury lawyer who will help you protect your rights and build a case for compensation.